mwc360/mwc360.github.io/_posts/DRAFT-What-is-a-Spark-Pool.md

 In Databricks, you start paying for VMs as soon as they are provisioned, which is reasonable given that the VM is active.
 Additionally, once the Spark context is initiated (which typically takes 40+ seconds), Databricks charges licensing fees (DBUs).
 If you have a pool of VMs sitting idle, you are billed for them every second they remain in the pool, regardless of whether they are actively being used.

 # Closing Thoughts
 Understanding the differences in how compute works between Fabric and Databricks is essential for making informed decisions about your architecture.
-Fabric’s approach of separating compute templates (Spark Pools) from software customization (Environments) offers a flexible and modular system that can adapt to various needs and with the opportunity for greatly improved developer productivity via access to low latency starter pools.
+Fabric’s approach of separating hardware configuration (Spark Pools) from software customization (Environments) offers a flexible and modular system that can adapt to various needs and with the opportunity for greatly improved developer productivity via access to low latency starter pools.